kubermatic-labs/documenthor-demo/Readme.md

 Documenthor is a prow plugin that aims to simplify documentation management.
 It is specifically useful if your documentation resides in a different repository than the source code.

-Documenthor blocks any PRs from being merged either documentation is provided or the documentation is deferred to a later point in time.
+Documenthor blocks any PRs from being merged until either a link to a documentation is provided or the documentation is deferred to a later point in time.

 Usual Flow: